 There are countless trout ponds in the Moosehead Lake Region.
 Some are easy access from the road and also easy access for your canoe or kayak, while others are remote hike in ponds that are perfect for the float tube fisherman.
 A good map is a must.
 The Maine Atlas & Gazetteer by DeLorme Publishing is your ticket to locating Maine’s remote ponds.
 The Maine Atlas is a detailed map of Maine’s extensive logging road system.

-Special regulations put in place on many ponds years ago have insured quality fishing will remain on our remote ponds.
+Special regulations put in place on many small trout ponds in the region have insured quality wild brook trout fishing.

 What are the current water flows

 For water flow information and daily dam releases on the Penobscot River Drainage call 1-888-323-4341.